serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/IUploadEditor/DisableDefaultBehavior.md

 # IUploadEditor.DisableDefaultBehavior property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-If you don't want FileUploadBehavior / MultipleFileUploadBehavior to process this upload, and want to handle it manually, set to true (not recommended)
+If you don't want FileUploadBehavior / MultipleFileUploadBehavior to process this upload, and want to handle it manually, set it to true (not recommended).

 ```csharp
 public bool DisableDefaultBehavior { get; }